gitploy-io/gitploy/docs/concepts/deploy.yml.md

 ## Quick Start

 If you want to get started quickly, you should copy the `deploy.yml` file and push it into your git repository.
-Then you find the environment in the Gitploy.
+Then you can find the environment in the Gitploy.

 ```yaml
 # deploy.yml